cheung0/Machine-Learning/README.md

 Predicting optimal coffee roasts with Tensorflow

 Not as much fun lab:
-Predicting heart failure with Tensorflow
+Predicting heart disease with Tensorflow

 Courses complemented: